Inexpressible Joy

 God's time to come with instructions to his people is when they are at a loss.
 Divine comforts most delight the soul when under the pressure of perplexed thoughts. - Matthew Henry

-Likewise, God gives us just enough light for the path ahead, while leaving space for the unknown, so that we may walk not only by faith, but also in faithfulness.
+Likewise, God gives us just enough light for the path ahead, while leaving space for the unknown, so that we may walk by faith as well as by faithfulness.

-Close to Jesus' birth, Mary and Joseph traveled to Bethlehem to register according to Caesar's decree.
-A census was ordered across the Roman world, yet God was working through it to fulfill prophecy—that the Messiah would be born in Bethlehem.
+Close to the time of Jesus' birth, Mary and Joseph traveled to Bethlehem to register according to Caesar's decree—that a census should be taken of the entire Roman world.
+Yet even through this, God was at work, fulfilling the prophecy that the Messiah would be born in Bethlehem.

-Circumstances in our lives may often seem random, but God is always in control, working through them to accomplish His work in us and His plans for us.
+Circumstances in our lives may often seem random, but God is always in control and working through them all in order to fulfil His work in us and His plans for us.

-Alone and far from home, Joseph and Mary welcomed the baby Jesus in a stable.
+Alone and away from home, Joseph and Mary welcomed baby Jesus in a stable.

-For Jesus—the One through whom all things were created—there was no room at the inn.
+For Jesus, through whom all things were created, there was no room at the inn.

 The King, whose kingdom will never end, was not born in a palace.

-Jesus humbled Himself, seeking not the comfort or glory of this world.
+Jesus humbled Himself and did not seek the comfort and the glory of this world.

 Though He was by nature God, He did not display His glory.
 Philippians 2:6

-Christ became like us, so that one day we might become like Him.
+Christ became like us, so that one day we may become like Him.

 Christ put off the form of God, taking the form of a servant, appearing no longer as the Creator, but as a creature, veiling His perfection with our flesh, and concealing His glories from human eyes. - Benson